palburtus/node_poc/README.md

 cd node_poc
 ```

-Next we have to initialize node
+Next we have to initialize node.js in the directory

 ```
 npm init